wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 ## Mapping the capabilities on the custom post type

-If you look at the different lists of capabilities that you might need for your writer, you'll notice some exist as the meta capabilities, some as the automatically mapped primitive capabilities, and some exist as the primitive capabilities mapped inside map_meta_cap.
+If you look at the different lists of capabilities that you might need for your writer, you'll notice some exist as the meta capabilities, some as the automatically mapped primitive capabilities, and some exist as the primitive capabilities mapped inside `map_meta_cap`.

-As discussed above, you should not grant the meta capabilities directly to users or roles, and rather to add any of the primitive capabilities.
+As discussed earlier, you should not grant the meta capabilities directly to users or roles, and rather to add any of the primitive capabilities.

 Therefore, you are going to want to add the following automatically mapped primitive capabilities: